 Here are my favorite shades for creating a dreamy Italian color palette in your home.

 From deep rust to soft corals, this color comes in various tones and is the perfect hue for encouraging conversation.
-Terracotta looks especially good painted as an accent on the ceiling or a two-tone wall.
+Terracotta looks especially good painted as an accent on the ceiling or a two-toned wall.

 Nature Inspired Neutrals

 When it comes to color, what really creates the impact and determines the mood, is the combination of colors you use.
 Your color scheme won’t just come from the paint color.
-It will come from the whole interior design—the finishes, materials, textiles, furniture and personal objects that tell your story.
+It will come from the whole interior design—the finishes, materials, textiles, furniture, and personal objects that tell your story.

 Italy is famous for its design and artisanship, and the country’s slow approach to life is reflected in its beautiful handmade objects.
-Here are some my favorite Italian homeware brands to give your spaces that finishing touch.
+Here are some of my favorite Italian homeware brands to give your spaces that finishing touch.